Opportunities

 Portrait of Charles Vincent

-Charles Vincent was a senior associate with Pape Salter Teillet.
-His practice focused on supporting our Indigenous clients in growing their economies and generating wealth to build and advance governance.
+Charles Vincent was a senior associate in our firm whose practice focused on supporting our clients in growing their economies and generating wealth to support Indigenous self-government and self-determination.

-Charles grew up in Tyendinaga, Ontario.
+Charles grew up in Tyendinaga.
 He attended Carleton University for undergraduate studies and graduated from Queen’s University Law School in 2013.
-After several years of practising law in Ottawa, Charles returned to Queen’s to complete an MBA.
-In 2016, he joined PST’s Toronto office, where he drew on his strong background in law and business to support Indigenous clients.
+After several years of practicing law in Ottawa, Charles returned to Queen’s to complete a Masters of Business Administration in 2017.
+In 2016, he joined Pape Salter Teillet’s Toronto office, where he drew on his strong background in law and business to support Indigenous clients grow their economies and support wealth creation.

-Taking immense pride in his work, Charles advised Indigenous governments on a wide range of issues, including the negotiation of development agreements with industry and public governments, supporting Indigenous self-government structures and institutions, and helping create sustainable economic opportunities for Indigenous peoples.
+Charles took immense pride in his work and advised Indigenous clients on a wide range of issues, including the negotiation of agreements with industry and public governments with respect to proposed developments on Indigenous lands and territories, supporting Indigenous self-government structures and institutions, as well as advancing and implementing lasting economic opportunities and developments for Indigenous peoples.

 Eligibility

-To be considered for The Charles Vincent Indigenous Law Student Scholarship, you must be:
+In order to be considered for the Charles Vincent Indigenous Law Student Scholarship, an applicant must:

-• an Indigenous student – i.e., First Nations (status or non-status), Métis or Inuit
+1. be an Indigenous student (i.e., First Nations (status and non-status), Métis, or Inuit);

-• currently enrolled or accepted at law school in Canada as a JD/LLB candidate for the year covered by this annual scholarship
+2. be currently enrolled or accepted at a Canadian law school as a JD/LLB candidate for the year in question; and

 Application requirements

-• A brief essay of no more than 500 words describing (a) experiences that demonstrate your community involvement and your passion for this area of law; and (b) how you intend to use your law degree to serve and advance justice for Indigenous peoples.
+5. An essay not exceeding 500 words explaining: (1) your relevant experiences related to your community involvement and your passion in this area of law; and (2) how you intend to use your law degree to serve and advance justice for Indigenous peoples.